icure/medtech-docs/sdks/how-to/how-to-authenticate-a-user/index.md

 When starting your app, the users may be in different situations:
 - They start it for the first time and need to register
-- They already registered and need to login
+- They already registered and need to log in
-- Their latest login session is still valid and you can reuse the corresponding authentication token
+- Their latest login session is still valid, and you can reuse the corresponding authentication token

 At the end of this guide, you will be able to implement authentication for those 3 use cases using the iCure MedTech SDK.